mageinic/speak-search/README.md

 ## 2. How to use

-- Please refer to the `SpeakSearch Extension User Guide.pdf` file for instructions on how to use the extension.
+- Please refer to the `Speak Search Extension User Guide.pdf` file for instructions on how to use the extension.

 ## 3. Get Support